tykiww/tykiww.github.io/_posts/2017-10-05-fitting-an-arima111.md

 Since arima is a type of regression using past values (values predicted from year to year), sharp dips and spikes may interfere with the model.
 This means that arima does not take into consideration any procedural changes, anomalies, or other predictor values that may have actually contributed to any skips in convergence (ie. park closes down, vertical integration of a new financial firm, or even a blizzard that tears through a potato farm).

 Regardless, we've done it!
 The Arima model still continues to be one of the most standard procedures to forecast future values to this day.
 Maybe because time happens to be amongst the strongest predicting elements of nature.
-Although it is not the best possible model (do we even know what the best model even is?), it is almost like those gloves where one-size fits all.
+Although it is not the best possible model (do we even know what the best model even is?), it is a sort of one-size-fits-all.